 We usually refrain from talking about our own products on this blog, but occasionally we need to make an exception.

-Last week, we released a long anticipated native Macintosh OS X spectrum analysis and frequency monitoring application for use with RF Explorer® portable spectrum analyzers as well as RF Venue’s rack-based RF Explorer® RackPRO, called VANTAGE.
+Last week, we released a long anticipated native Macintosh OS X (not compatible with Windows) spectrum analysis and frequency monitoring application for use with RF Explorer® portable spectrum analyzers as well as RF Venue’s rack-based RF Explorer® RackPRO, called VANTAGE.

 Vantage is the first professional third-party RF Explorer interface and coordination program that was built exclusively for the Macintosh OS X environment.